-and Simon Jackman is that “the lower bound on the population reporting voter impersonation is nearly identical with the proportion of the population reporting abduction by extraterrestrials.”
-Roughly 2.5 percent of the population effectively admit to one or the other.
-The rationale for this comparison tells us a lot about how social scientists deal with complex and touchy political issues.
+One of the key findings of a 2014 article in the Election Law Journal by John Ahlquist, Kenneth R. Mayer and Simon Jackman is that “the lower bound on the population reporting voter impersonation is nearly identical with the proportion of the population reporting abduction by extraterrestrials.”
+About 2.5 percent of the population seems to admit to one or the other.
+What does this finding tell us?

-Virtually all the major scholarship on voter impersonation fraud — based largely on specific allegations and criminal investigations — has concluded that it is vanishingly rare, and certainly nowhere near the numbers necessary to have an effect on any election … To give one idea of the scale: a review of allegations in the 2008 and 2010 elections in Texas found only four complaints of voter impersonation, out of more than 13 million votes cast, and it is not clear whether any of the complaints actually led to a prosecution (Minnite, 2013:101).
+Virtually all the major scholarship on voter impersonation fraud — based largely on specific allegations and criminal investigations — has concluded that it is vanishingly rare, and certainly nowhere near the numbers necessary to have an effect on any election. … To give one idea of the scale: A review of allegations in the 2008 and 2010 elections in Texas found only four complaints of voter impersonation, out of more than 13 million votes cast, and it is not clear whether any of the complaints actually led to a prosecution (Minnite, 2013:101).
 By contrast, the 2000 presidential election almost certainly was altered by poor ballot design in Palm Beach County, which resulted in at least 2,000 voters who intended to vote for Al Gore and Joe Lieberman casting their ballots for Pat Buchanan by mistake (Wand et al., 2001).

 Ahlquist, Mayer and Jackman’s findings are unequivocal — “the notion that voter impersonation is a widespread behavior is totally contradicted by these data.”
 However, a few respondents in the treatment group report that they have committed all the actions listed, including voter fraud.
 Should this be interpreted as evidence that they have indeed cheated at the ballot box?
 Or are they simply answering the question carelessly?